 What are common migraine triggers?

-Some people find that caffeine is a migraine trigger while others can actually find relief from small amounts of caffeine during an attack.
-Because food triggers can be difficult to identify, a migraine elimination diet can help identify some likely triggers.
+Some people find that caffeine is a migraine trigger, while others can actually find relief from small amounts of caffeine during an attack.
+Because food triggers can be hard to figure out, a migraine elimination diet can help identify some likely triggers.
 Many people with migraine find they are triggered by certain cheeses, monosodium glutamate (MSG), alcohol, and foods that are high in nitrates.